A mother thought her baby was blown out of a plane. The FAA still allows infants on laps

 “The safety of all passengers and crew members is always the top priority of U.S. airlines, which is why we follow federal laws and strictly comply with the guidance and rules established by our safety regulator, the FAA,” the group said.

+She said it’s not necessary for a child to stay in the car seat through an entire flight, the way they are during an entire car trip.
+But during critical moments – during take off, landing and when the pilot warns of turbulence, an infant should be in a car seat.

+“If you hit clear air turbulence and the plane suddenly drops thousands of feet, no loving parent can hold onto their child in a situation like that,” she said.

-But one expert accused the FAA of putting airline profits over safety.
+But Nelson and some safety experts accused the FAA of putting airline profits over safety.

 “The NTSB has one job, and that’s to improve safety.
 They’re not concerned about the financial impact,” said Anthony Brickhouse, a crash investigator and US-based aerospace safety consultant.
 “The FAA looks at safety, but they also look at the financial impact.
 Safety and money have been in conflict since the beginning of time.
 And if you want to know the reasons for anything they do, follow the money.”